 Any woman who is pregnant has the potential for developing morning sickness.
 However, the risk is higher if:

-- The woman had experienced morning sickness in a previous pregnancy
+- the mother had experienced morning sickness in a previous pregnancy

-- The woman is expecting more than one baby
+- the mother is expecting more than one baby

 Diagnosing morning sickness